Parameter-Efficient Continual Fine-Tuning: A Survey

-Typical model merging scenarios often require combining pre-existing expert models—each specialized in a specific task—into one unified system.
+Typical model merging scenarios often require combining pre-existing expert models, each specialized in a specific task, into one unified system.
 However, this static approach falls short in scenarios where new tasks emerge over time.
 In continual learning, we face the challenge of incrementally integrating new task-specific models without retraining the entire system.
 Recent advances in dynamic model merging address this by tackling issues such as parameter interference, memory efficiency, and sequential integration, enabling systems that adapt more effectively as new tasks are encountered.
 For instance, \textbf{MagMax} \cite{marczak2024magmaxleveragingmodelmerging} introduces a framework that merges task-specific models using sequential fine-tuning combined with a maximum magnitude weight selection strategy.
 This approach integrates new information effectively and preserves the integrity of earlier learning to help tackle catastrophic forgetting.
 In contrast, \textbf{Representation Surgery for Multitask Model Learning} \cite{yang2024representationsurgerymultitaskmodel} addresses a different challenge.
 Here, the focus is on mitigating the representation bias that emerges when merging models trained on disparate tasks.
-By inserting a lightweight, task-specific module—dubbed “Surgery”—the method realigns the merged model's internal representations with those of the individual models, thereby enhancing overall performance in multitask scenarios.
-While \textbf{Adaptive LoRA Merging for Domain Incremental Learning} \cite{coleman2024adaptive} highlights the limitations of fixed-weight merging by proposing an adaptive mechanism that dynamically computes merging coefficients.
+By inserting a lightweight, task-specific module, dubbed “Surgery”, the method realigns the merged model's internal representations with those of the individual models, thereby enhancing overall performance in multitask scenarios.
+Instead, \textbf{Adaptive LoRA Merging for Domain Incremental Learning} \cite{coleman2024adaptive} highlights the limitations of fixed-weight merging by proposing an adaptive mechanism that dynamically computes merging coefficients.